Will Auto Insurance Cover Emergency Travel Expenses?

 Credit Cards: All Visa cardholders have access to a pay-per-use roadside service at $69.95 per event.
-Other credit cards like Discover have similar programs.
+Other credit cards like Discover and American Express have similar programs.
 Check your credit card to see if you’re already covered.

 Travel Insurance: If you have travel insurance, then it should have trip interruption coverage, which could cover events like roadside breakdowns.
 Your travel insurance is separate from your auto insurance.

 Final Word on Auto Insurance and Emergency Travel Expenses

 Roadside assistance claims peak in the summer and winter.
 If your car breaks down away from home, then you may need to spend several nights in a hotel waiting for repairs.

 A standard car insurance policy will not cover these emergency travel expenses – like accommodations and meals.
 However, a roadside assistance policy – like AAA – may cover these costs.